Welcome to St Aidan’s Catholic Academy

 - Boys respond well to structure and hierarchy and respond well to the high expectations we have as regards their behaviour at school.

 - Boys mature later than girls do.
 Learning how to cope with and relate to girls on a daily basis in a coeducational setting can cause added stress in during the difficult teenage years.
-At an all boys’ school, students can get involved in all aspects of the curriculum and extra-curriculum, building their confidence without the social distractions inherent in a mixed setting.
+At an all boys’ school, pupils can get involved in all aspects of the curriculum and extra-curriculum, building their confidence without the social distractions inherent in a mixed setting.

 - In a coeducational secondary school, boys often shy away from the arts and are more involved in the more traditional science subjects.
 At St Aidan’s we see much more balance with English, History and Philosophy being among our most popular A level subjects.
 As a boys’ school we offer enhanced opportunities to take part in a wide variety of sports, in technology, computing and design as parents might expect, but our boys also are immersed fully in the arts – in music, art, and cookery.
 Boys’ schools can therefore offer a far more holistic approach.

 - Not every boy can be a star athlete or footballer or measure up to Einstein!
 At St Aidan’s, we recognise that competition is healthy and to be encouraged but our boys also learn that the strong bonds of friendship, teamwork and social interaction are what matter most in later life.
-Many of our former students look back with great fondness to their time at St Aidan’s and give up their time to come and talk to the boys about the world of possibilities after school and their journey which started at St Aidan’s.
+Many of our former pupils look back with great fondness to their time at St Aidan’s and give up their time to come and talk to the boys about the world of possibilities after school and their journey which started at St Aidan’s.

 If I’m not a Catholic, why would I send my son to a Catholic school?